Rapid Benzodiazepine Detox FAQs

 B. Using Benzos for a short term stress situation

 Many people are prescribed a benzo for a stressful situation such as relationship stress, business stress, loss of a loved one, etc. They may be prescribed Ambien for sleep or another benzo to use, as needed.
 Frequently, they become hooked on this benzo and cannot stop.
-These patients are good candidates for the RBD provided the original source of stress has been worked through and they have a good support system.
+These patients are good candidates for the Benzodiazepine Detoxificiation provided the original source of stress has been worked through and they have a good support system.

 C. Using Benzos for a chronic anxiety disorder

-9. What is Flumazenil therapy and why is it important?
+11. What is Flumazenil therapy and why is it important?

-10. Are there any risks and side effects?
+13. Are there any risks and side effects?

 All medical procedures have some risks associated with them.
 Flumazenil has been associated with seizures in about 1-3 % of patients when it is used for treating an overdose.
 If a patient takes a large dose of a benzodiazepine, most ER physicians give a large dose of Flumazenil to quickly reverse the benzodiazepine.
 About 1-3 % of these patients will have a seizure.
-However, the doses we use in our protocol are less than 1% of those given for overdose patients.
+However, the doses we use in our rapid detox protocol are less than 1% of those given for overdose patients.
 We routinely use medicines to decrease any chance of seizures.
 We believe the risk of seizures is very low.

-11. How do patients feel during the detox?
+14. How do patients feel during the detox?

-Most of our patients feel quite comfortable during the detoxification.
+Most of our patients feel quite comfortable during the rapid benzo detox.
 Most patients have not experienced severe withdrawal symptoms.
 They have generally eaten and slept well throughout the whole 10 days.
 They have also not experienced severe post-acute withdrawal symptoms after the detoxification is complete.
 A small number of patients have experienced an increase in withdrawal symptoms as the Flumazenil is pushing their benzodiazepines out of their system.
 We use medicines to help with any discomfort, and as the detoxification continues, their withdrawal symptoms get better.

 After the detoxification, some patients benefit from non-addictive medications to help with making sure anxiety and depression do not return.
 We always recommend counseling and support groups.
 Again, there is a need to commit to having a psychiatrist or other medical doctor who agrees to see you in follow up after the detoxification.